Ian Ho, Regional Managing Director at Shopee: How Marketplaces Like Shopee Work with Direct-to-Consumer Brands

 Apart from consumer insights, Shopee has experienced local teams that add value to key but “hidden” aspects of e-commerce such as customer service.
 With data and experienced local teams, we help brands design better shopping campaigns, offer better product selections, and respond to customer feedback swiftly, helping them to optimise their brand presence.

-One of the lesser known facts is how marketplaces also support retailers with order fulfilment and delivery, to ensure that end-consumers have a seamless post-purchase experience.
+One of the lesser-known facts is how marketplaces also support retailers with order fulfillment and delivery, to ensure that end-consumers have a seamless post-purchase experience.
 How does Shopee collaborate with brands on this front?

 Ian Ho, Shopee: We know that fulfilling orders in a timely and efficient manner is a key aspect for brands to achieve customer satisfaction.
 This can be challenging for brands who do not have strong logistics and warehousing solutions to cope with high volumes of orders.
 Therefore, Shopee supports them through our optimised logistics network, which allows brands to use our warehouses to store inventory and leverage our range of logistics partners to ship orders efficiently.
 For instance, Shopee partners with trusted logistics partners in each of our markets, including DHL eCommerce, J&T Express, Kerry Express, and Ninja Van who know the lay of the land and can ship with speed.